cs-fullstack-2019-fall/javascript-functions-ic1-Dekevion/README.md

 Create a function that prints Hello.
 Create another function that prints World.
 Call both functions.

 ### Problem 2
 create a variable named favoriteTeacher and assign it "Kevin".
-Send the favoriteTeacher variable to a function that will display an alert when a string is sent to it.
+Send the favoriteTeacher variable to a function that will display an alert when anything is sent to it.

 ### Problem 3
 Using the code below: